TomNicholas/Python-for-Scientists/README.md

 * [PEP8](https://www.python.org/dev/peps/pep-0008/) - The official style guide for python code.
 * [structure](https://docs.python-guide.org/writing/structure/) - The officially recommended way to structure any python project.
 * [flake8](http://flake8.pycqa.org/en/latest/) - A command-line tool which will tell you where you've violated PEP8's recommendations.
-* [pyflakes](https://pypi.org/project/pyflakes/) - Similar to flake8, but shinstead checks for logistic erros (e.g. unused module imports).
+* [pyflakes](https://pypi.org/project/pyflakes/) - Similar to flake8, but instead checks for logistic errors (e.g. unused module imports).
 * [pycodestyle](https://media.readthedocs.org/pdf/pycodestyle/latest/pycodestyle.pdf) - A wrapper for flake8 and pyflakes which runs them both.
 * [pylint](http://pylint.pycqa.org/en/latest/intro.html) - A tool that checks for errors in Python code, tries to enforce a coding standard and looks for code smells.